harrietrc/loadimpact-docs/jekyll/_nextgen/getting-started/hello-world.md

 This executed the test with k6's default settings in terms of number of concurrent Virtual Users (VU) and test duration.
 The default is 1 VU doing one iteration through the test script.

-Well done!
+**Congratulations!
+You just ran your first k6 test.**

 ### Ramping VUs

-To run an actual load test we need more than 1 VU :)
+To run a meaningful load test, we will need more than 1 Virtual User :)

-We can specify the VU ramping that we want by extending out test script with some [test configuration options]({{ site.baseurl}}{% link _nextgen/test-scripting/test-configuration-options.md %}):
+We can specify the Virtual User ramping that we want by extending out test script with some [test configuration options]({{ site.baseurl}}{% link _nextgen/test-scripting/test-configuration-options.md %}).
+These options are global in scope and are configured in the section `export let options` on lines 4-16 below:

-{% highlight js lineno %}
+{% highlight js linenos %}
 import { sleep } from "k6";
 import http from "k6/http";

 export let options = {
     // Add VU ramping option, total test length is 3m
     stages: [
-        // Ramp up from 1 VU to 25 VUs for 1m
+        // Ramp up from 1 VU to 25 VUs for 1 minute
         { target: 25, duration: "60s" },

-        // Stay constant at 25 VUs for 1m
+        // Stay constant at 25 VUs for 1 minute
         { target: 25, duration: "60s" },

-        // Ramp down from 25 VUs to 0 VUs for 1m
+        // Ramp down from 25 VUs to 0 VUs for 1 minute
         { target: 0, duration: "60s" }
     ]
 };